 In addition to a "failure to test" to make a timely diagnosis, there is also the potential that a healthcare provider may misinterpret the results of tests.
 Missed or misinterpreted suspicious masses on X-rays or abnormal cells on pathology slides, and, missed or misinterpreted calcifications on mammograms are just a few examples of how tests results may be misread.
 These failures in the interpretation of tests and their results may also cause a delay in the diagnosis, and, therefore, in the treatment options available to patients.

-If you need to consult a New Jersey personal injury attorney, you need to contact the New Jersey personal injury lawyers at Blume Donnelly Fried Forte Zerres & Molinari.
+If you need to consult a New Jersey personal injury attorney, you need to contact the New Jersey personal injury lawyers at Blume Forte Fried Zerres & Molinari.
 The initial consultation is always free.